Business Immigration

 Arc de Triomf BarcelonaArc de Triomf Barcelona

-Spain’s 2025 rules have expanded eligibility and made this process simpler, but there are still important steps employers and employees should be aware of.
+Spain’s 2026 rules build on prior reforms, further expanding eligibility (e.g., raising the age limit for dependent children to 26) and introducing a centralized online platform for faster processing, but there are still important steps employers and employees should be aware of.

 Who Can Apply?